apiology/op-env/README.rst

 **Which field does op-env read?
 Can I pull a username, password, servername and port from 1Password?**

 op-env uses the name of the env variable to infer which field in the entry should be used - e.g., 'server' for ``WEB_DB_SERVER``.
 It tries to handle common synonyms (more welcome in PRs!) like 'user' for 'username'.
-If all else fails it'll pull the 'password' field.
+Note that it won't pull from the password field unless you give it 'PASSWORD' or 'PASSWD' or 'PASS' as the last underscored bit.

 **What if the env variable naming doesn't line up with the field in 1Passsword?**